yclas/documentation/users-custom-fields.md

 permalink: /users-custom-fields/
 ---
 <div class="alert alert-warning">
-<strong><i class="glyphicon glyphicon-warning-sign"></i> </strong> Note that custom fields for users are available only for the Premium Users.
+<strong><i class="glyphicon glyphicon-warning-sign"></i> </strong> Note that custom fields for users are available only for the Premium Users and on all sites hosted on <a href="https://yclas.com">Yclas.com</a>.
 When you 're ready to have a Premium Theme, go to our <a href="http://open-classifieds.com/market/">market</a>.
 </div>

 This is a new feature included in our 2.4.0 release.
 Now, Open-Classifieds allows you to ask extra information on user registration and to display it on his profile.